 “Ja, they are associated with the bad evils.
 There are different deaths.
 Deaths that are caused by evil.
 And also there is death, which is in nature, you see.
 Those evil things that are associated with the owls, they will be a calling that something is going to be happening in the family.
 So the family is in that bad luck.
 So those things should not be happening, and eventually somebody is going to die.
 So those things are very bad luck and death will continue and continue.
 There are some deaths, which cannot be stopped, you see.
 It will happen.”

-I asked both a Coloured bossiedoktor (bush boctor) and a Xhosa-Khoi sanusi (uppermost sangoma).
-Yes, owls on roof-tops, snakes by the river or water spirits in the pond all carry a powerful message.
-And do you go out and kill them?
-No of course not, that would mean trouble…
+I inquired with a Coloured bossiedoktor (bush doctor) and a Xhosa-Khoi sanusi (uppermost sangoma).
+Indeed, owls on roof-tops, snakes by the river or water spirits in the pond all carry a powerful message.

-I asked a Coloured friend of mine.
-He didn’t really believe in all that stuff the older people believed until he was out with some fellow community members and they experienced an incident when a bird foretold a certain negative incident which came true within a matter of minutes.
-This immediately changed his perception.
+I asked a local Coloured friend of mine.
+He didn’t really believe in all that stuff the older people believed in.
+That was until he was in the bush with fellow community members and they experienced an incident when a bird foretold a certain negative incident which came true within a matter of minutes.

 “No man.
 That bird is just the messenger.
 If that bad thing is going to happen, it is going to happen anyway.
-It’s not the birds fault.
+It’s not the bird’s fault.
 He is just giving you a warning.
-He is actually helping you, you see… you don’t kill the messenger!”
+He is actually helping you, you see… You don’t kill the messenger!”

 “We used to believe that in every one of us there lay a spiritual animal, bird and fish with which we should keep contact at all times, to anchor our family upon the shifting surface of this often troubled planet.”*

 The Zulus call their great Earth Mother Nomkhubulwane, a name which means ‘she who chooses the state of an animal’* or what we might alternatively refer to as a ‘shape-shifter’.
-Credo Mutwa continues:

 “The great Earth Mother is capable of changing her shape into beautiful and gentle birds, animals and reptiles.
-She is capable of assuming the shape of an animal such as springbok, an eland, an impala, a lizard, or a python…We are taught that the reason that our forefathers told us that our gods and goddesses were capable of changing shape…is that they wanted to instil in the minds of their descendents the oneness of the human being, the animal and the Deity.
+She is capable of assuming the shape of an animal such as springbok, an eland, an impala, a lizard, or a python…We are taught that the reason that our forefathers told us that our gods and goddesses were capable of changing shape…is that they wanted to instill in the minds of their descendants the oneness of the human being, the animal and the Deity.
 By making us believe that the highest gods were part animal and part human being, we were taught to look upon animals with great reverence, love and respect.”